 Common privet is a deciduous shrub that is native to Europe, West Asia, and North Africa.
 It reaches a height and spread of 15 feet (4.5 m) and produces masses of white flowers in midsummer.
 Their flowers have a strong odor and occur in panicles of 2 to 3 inches (5 to 7.5 cm) long.

-These plants grow best in full sun to part shade in mediumly moist, well-drained soils.
-European privet is not a very ornamental species but is useful as a hedge in colder climates from zones 4 to 7.
+These flowering shrubs tolerate partial shade to full sun and thrive in mediumly moist, well drained soil.
+European privet is not a very ornamental species but is useful as a hedge in cooler climates from zones 4 to 7.
 Unfortunately, this plant has become invasive in some areas.

 Glossy Privet (Ligustrum lucidum)